29next/developer-docs/docs/index.md

 🚀 Apps combine the power of our [Admin APIs](/api/admin/index.md), [Webhooks](/webhooks.md), and theme [App Hooks](/apps/snippets.md#locations) giving developers the tools they need to add new integrations and solve complex problems with an installable app flow.

-### Create Unique Branded Experience with Themes
+### Create Unique Brand Experiences with Themes

-🎯 Use Django template language to build custom themes that offer amazing brand experiences for customers.
+🎯 Use [Theme Kit](/docs/themes/theme-kit.md) to build custom themes that offer amazing brand experiences for customers.
 Get started with our [Intro](https://github.com/29next/intro) or [Intro Bootstrap](https://github.com/29next/intro-bootstrap) themes to get up and running quickly.

 ### Getting Started